flamingfelines/DMA_LCD_SD/README.md

 - `deinit()`

-    Frees the buffer memory and deinitializes the I80_BUF or SPI_BUF object.
+    Frees the buffer memory and deinitializes the LCD SPI_BUF object.
 Call this method before reinitializing the display without performing a hard reset.

 - `idle_mode(value)`